spartensor/hamsi-mf/README.md

 ![hamsi](img/hamsi.png) *

+This work has been published in Computational Optimization and Applications.
+You can access the paper [from this link](https://link.springer.com/article/10.1007/s10589-018-00057-7).

 # hamsi-mf: HAMSI for matrix factorization
 HAMSI (Hessian Approximated Multiple Subsets Iteration) is an incremental optimization algorithm for large-scale problems.
 It is a parallelized algorithm, with careful load balancing for better performance.
 The algorithm uses quadratic approximations and a quasi-Newton method (L-BFGS) to find the optimum in each incremental step.